yuanditang/Trip-Recommender-Application/README.md

 > “Here are some affordable destinations you can visit from NYC in March: 1.
 Jacksonville – warm and budget-friendly, 2.
 San Antonio – great food and walkable downtown…”

 ---
+## Run Application
+    Download /web folder
+    Change YOURAPIKEY in model.py to a valid OpenAI API Run cosole on the device: cd to the web folder Enabled local app usage with clear setup instructions:
+    Run
+    ```
+         export FLASK_APP=your_app_name.py
+         flask run
+    ```
+    Open 127.0.0.1/5000 to start the application

 ## Future Enhancements